Living with HIV

 - State HIV/AIDS Hotlines, from HRSA

-If you need help finding a health care provider or referrals for treatment services in your area, call your state’s HIV/AIDS hotline.
-The Health Resources and Services Administration (HRSA) maintains a list of HIV/AIDS hotlines for all 50 states, the District of Columbia, the Virgin Islands, and Puerto Rico.
+If you need help finding a health care provider or HIV/AIDS-related services in your area, call your state’s HIV/AIDS hotline.
+The Health Resources and Services Administration (HRSA) maintains a list of HIV/AIDS hotlines for all 50 states, the District of Columbia, the U.S. Virgin Islands, and Puerto Rico.

 - Find Ryan White HIV/AIDS Medical Care Providers, from HRSA

-The Ryan White HIV/AIDS Program can give people living with HIV access to the care they need when they do not have sufficient health insurance or are in need of financial assistance.
-This searchable database from HRSA locates health care services that participate in the Ryan White HIV/AIDS Program.
+The Ryan White HIV/AIDS Program provides HIV treatment services to people with HIV who have no health insurance or are underinsured.
+Use this search tool from HRSA to find medical providers in your area that participate in the Ryan White HIV/AIDS Program.
 You can also find federally funded health centers through HRSA’s mobile apps.

-This database from HIV.gov can help you locate HIV testing centers, mental health services, medical centers participating in the Ryan White HIV/AIDS Program, housing assistance, and substance abuse treatment facilities in your area.
+This search tool from HIV.gov can help you locate services in your area, including HIV testing centers, mental health services, medical centers participating in the Ryan White HIV/AIDS Program, housing assistance programs, and substance abuse treatment facilities.

 Where can I get help paying for my HIV medicines?

-HIV is treated with a daily combination of HIV medicines (called an HIV regimen) that keeps the virus from multiplying in the body.
-These medicines can’t cure HIV, so people living with HIV must continue taking HIV medicines throughout their lives.
+People with HIV take a combination of HIV medicines every day.
+The medicines keep HIV from multiplying in the body, but they can’t cure HIV.
+To stay healthy, people with HIV must take HIV medicines daily throughout their lives.

 There are several resources that can help people with HIV get the medicines they need: